ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-bluetooth.md

 subject: Networking
 ---

-{% include icon.html type="info" %}
-If you do not need to access the Internet from the EV3 brick, consider using [tethering]{: .alert-link} instead.
-{: .alert .alert-info}

-[tethering]: /docs/tutorials/using-bluetooth-tethering

 {% include icon.html type="warning" %}
 These instructions are for [brickman v0.7.0](/news/2015/12/15/Package-Release/){: .alert-link}.
 If you are using an older version, please upgrade.